Faculty Mentoring Committee Chair's Message

 The structure of the mentoring program will have two principle components.
 The first is the existing structure of the Department; the Chair and Division Chiefs who will insure newly recruited faculty have career goals that are consistent with the expectations of the Department and respective Division.
 The second will be the Mentoring Committee which will meet every three months, review individual faculty development and overall departmental strategies, and whose members will meet individually with faculty to help guide them in career development.
 This group will modify the departmental web-site for career development, with information about promotion and tenure, resources for academic activities, and institutional links.

-The process of this program will be continually evaluated using feedback form the Departmental Chair, the members of the Committee as well as the individual faculty members who are being mentored..
+The process of this program will be continually evaluated using a feedback form the Departmental Chair, the members of the Committee as well as the individual faculty members who are being mentored.